 In 2009, the Company along with its partners, continued exploration efforts in the service contract.
-The DOE approved the seismic program commitment under sub-phase 2 (January 2008 to January 2010).
-The 2D seismic survey was carried out by CGG Veritas from August 19-29, 2009 covering a total of 1,091.6 kms. at a cost of US \$ 637,416.67.
+The DOE approved the seismic program commitment under sub-phase 2 (January 2008 to January 2010) The 2D seismic survey was carried out by CGG Veritas from August 19-29, 2009 covering a total of 1,091.6 kms at a cost of US \$ 637,416.67.
 On August 14, 2009, the DOE approved the relinquishment of 25% of the original area of the service contract, reducing the area to 1,098,000 hectares, where the islands of Caluya, Sibay and Semirara were retained.

 On May 28, 2010, a revised work program and extension of the term of Sub Phase 2 was requested for approval by the DOE.
 The processing and interpretation of the new seismic data have resulted in the identification of some leads and prospects.
-For 2012, PNOC-EC pursued a new seismic program, as the DOE has advised that the extension of the term of Sub Phase 2 of the service contract shall be acted upon when there is already a commitment to drill a well in the service contract area.
-PNOC-EC is also in discussions with prospective participants for this service contract.
+PNOC-EC continues to conduct technical evaluation and a new seismic program, as the DOE will not act on the extension of the term of Sub Phase 2 of the service contract unless there is a commitment to drill a well in the service contract area.